 1. The Basic assurance level

-The Basic assurance levels provides limited assurance that the cloud service is built and operated with procedures and mechanisms that follow known best practices.
+The Basic assurance level provides very limited assurance.
+This is to show that cloud provider built and operates the cloud service known best practices.

 Services at this assurance level may meet security requirements that minimize known basic risks of cybersecurity incidents.